erkkinen/docs/docs/standard/exceptions/best-practices-for-exceptions.md

 Use at least the three common constructors when creating your own exception classes: the default constructor, a constructor that takes a string message, and a constructor that takes a string message and an inner exception.

-* <xref:System.Exception.%23ctor> , which uses default vales.
+* <xref:System.Exception.%23ctor> , which uses default values.

 * <xref:System.Exception.%23ctor%28System.String%29>, which accepts a string message.